TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-android.md

 }
 ```

-- To install OneStore SDKs, add the code as below to build.gradle.
+- To install ONE store SDKs, add the code as below to build.gradle.

 ```groovy
 dependencies {